ITensor/website/docs/classes/iqtensor.md

 Every block of an IQTensor must have the same [[QN|classes/qn]] flux, defined as the sum of the QNs of each Index of that block times the Arrow direction of the IQIndex each Index belongs to.
 For example, a zero flux (QN conserving) IQTensor could have a block with a +1 Sz QN flowing In and a
 -1 Sz QN flowing In.
 Another block of the same IQTensor might have two Indices both flowing In with 0 Sz QN.
+The direction of the flow can be reversed with the `dag` function.

 In addition to explicitly conserving quantum numbers, computing products of IQTensors is more efficient than for comparably sized ITensors (in the limit of large index dimensions).
 This is because IQTensors have an explicit sparse structure and only the non-zero elements (the ITensor blocks) need to be summed over.